 In the static generic programming paradigm used in the VAUCANSON library, the types of the automata that are treated have to be known at compile time.
 TAF-KIT, which is a set of programs that should be called from the shell and that can be used to chain operations on automata, has therefore been compiled for several predefined types of automata.
 It thus allows to use already programmed functions on automata of predefined types.
-TAF-KIT gives a restricted access to VAUCANSON functionalities, but it is a direct access, without any need of programming.
-A basic knowledge of Unix command syntax only is necessary to make use of TAF-KIT.
+TAF-KIT gives a restricted access to VAUCANSON functionalities, but it is a direct access, without any need of programming skill.
+A basic familiarity with Unix command syntax only is sufficient to make use of TAF-KIT.